It’s even better when the system is simple, free, and bursting with value.

 But don’t have dreams of getting rich as they have an annual cap of $600.00.
 See the rest of the referral program details here.

-Note: At the moment you can only redeem your rewards for a Walmart, iTunes, or an Amazon gift card.
-I would hope they’d expand the options in the future, like a check made payable to you.
+Note: You can only redeem your rewards for a Walmart, iTunes, or an Amazon gift card at the moment.
+I would hope they’d expand the options in the future like cutting a check to you.

 So What’s the Catch?